usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 ### Using Workflow Tools

-In general when running many phase-field jobs for a parameter study or dealing with many pre and post-processing steps, it is wise to employ a workflow tool.
+In general when running many phase-field jobs for a parameter study or dealing with many pre- and post-processing steps, it is wise to employ a workflow tool.
 The authors are particularly familiar with Snakemake so discussion is slanted towards this tool.
 One of the main benefits of using a workflow tool is that the user is more likely to automate workflow steps that ordinarily would not be automated with ad-hoc tools such as Bash scripts.
 Workflow tools enforce a structure on and careful consideration of the inputs, outputs and overall task graph of the workflow.
 As a side effect, the imposed graph structure produces a much FAIRer research object when the research is eventually published.
 Future reuse of the study is much easier when the steps in producing the final data objects are clearly expressed.
 When using Snakemake, the `Snakefile` itself is a clear human readable record of the steps required to re-execute the workflow.
 Ideally, the `Snakefile` will fully automate all the steps required, starting from the parameters and raw input data, to reach the final images and data tables used in any publications.
 In practice this might be quite difficult to implement due to the chaotic nature of research projects and the associated workflows.

 A secondary impact of using a workflow tool is that it often imposes a directory and file structure on the project.
 For example, Snakemake has an [ideal